smiritykaushik/smiritykaushik.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a third year Ph.D. candidate in the Information Sciences program at UIUC, School of Information Sciences.
+I am a 4th year Ph.D. candidate in the Information Sciences program at UIUC, School of Information Sciences.
 I do interdisciplinary research in Usable Security and Privacy (USP) and Privacy Policies.
 I am particularly interested in exploring digital ad privacy and safety perceptions of vulnerable and understudied population groups.
 My CV is available [here](/files/CV_SK.pdf).

 ### Selected Honors and Awards
 * Google CS Research Mentorship Program Mentee (CSRMP 2021)